AMWA-TV/nmos-control-feature-sets/monitoring/README.md

 // Synchronization status enum data type enum NcSynchronizationStatus {
-    "NotUsed",                  // 0 Feature not in use "BasebandLocked",           // 1 Locked from baseband
-    "BasebandPartiallyLocked",  // 2 Partially locked from baseband "NetworkLocked",            // 3 Locked from network
+    "NotUsed",                  // 0 Feature not in use "Healthy",                  // 1 Locked to a synchronization source "PartiallyHealthy",         // 2 Partially locked to a synchronization source "Unhealthy"                 // 3 Not locked to a synchronization source };
-    "NetworkPartiallyLocked",   // 4 Partially locked from network "NotLocked"                 // 5 Not locked
-};
 ```